rl1987/trickster.dev/tricksterblog/content/post/solving-a-simple-js-challenge-with-sandboxing.md

 }
 ```

-Asides from some random computations with random numbers, there are two things
+Aside from some random computations with random numbers, there are two things
 to notice here.
 First are checks for symptoms of automation on the top of
 `leastFactor()` function: